ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/warehouse-reconciliation-scenarios.md

 ### Step 5: Start Recount (Single Order)

-After the required rows are marked, the warehouse manager starts **Recount (Single Order)**.
+After the required rows are marked, the warehouse manager starts [Generate recount orders](operations/generate-recount-orders.md) in **Recount (Single Order)** mode.

-At this point, the system creates **one common Warehouse Order** for the selected recount rows.
+At this point, the system creates one common Warehouse Order for the selected recount rows.

 This order contains only the selected product rows that need to be verified.

-In this scenario, **Initial Count** is not used.
+In this scenario, Initial Count is not used.
 The process starts directly with a focused recount order based on the selected reconciliation details.

 **Expected result:**
 A single Warehouse Order is created for the selected product rows.

-> In the **Recount (Single Order)** scenario, the system creates **one common order**.
-It is **not** split by zones.
+In the Recount (Single Order) scenario, the system creates one common order.
+It is not split by zones.

 ### Step 6: Open the recount order in WMS Worker

-The warehouse worker opens **WMS Worker** and selects the newly created recount order.
+The warehouse worker opens WMS Worker and selects the newly created recount order.

 This is not a broad location-based counting pass.
-At this stage, the worker is checking **specific products** and their exact tracked characteristics for the selected rows.
+At this stage, the worker is checking specific products and their exact tracked characteristics for the selected rows.

 This means the recount is focused on concrete product positions such as: